-The key roles and responsibilities across the DCI Group and within the College/School can be found below.
-A photo of each key person is on Dulwich ConnectED and details are posted around the your College/School.
+The key roles and responsibilities across the DCI Group and within the College can be found below.
+A photo of each key person is on Dulwich ConnectED and details are posted around your College.
 Important reporting phone numbers are on the back of each lanyard.

-Within the each College or School, the following have specific Safeguarding roles:
+Within each College or School, the following have specific Safeguarding roles: